pylint-dev/pylint/doc/user_guide/checkers/features.rst

   Used when a function call would result in assigning multiple values to a function parameter, one value from a positional argument and one from a keyword argument.
-:assignment-from-no-return (E1111): *Assigning result of a function call, where the function has no return* Used when an assignment is done on a function call but the inferred function doesn't return anything.
 :assignment-from-none (E1128): *Assigning result of a function call, where the function returns None* Used when an assignment is done on a function call but the inferred function returns nothing but None.